GSA/coe-industry-day/README.md

 * **What:** An opportunity for government and industry to share thoughts and learn from one another (see [the agenda](assets/USDA-Phase-II-Agenda.pdf) for additional details).
 We encourage participation through questions, comments, and recommendations prior to the event, which you can submit via the [Issues tab](https://github.com/oghaffari/coe-industry-day/issues).
     * For our **Industry Day**, we'll discuss the number and scope of our anticipated procurements, the proposed acquisition strategies, and provide updates on our progress.
-    * For our **Reverse Industry Days**, we're looking for industry partners to provide a one-page fact sheet related to your capabilities to provide a solution for the specific procurement/group you're meeting with, previous experience that is directly related to that procurement/group, and how we can improve our ask once we actually post our solicitation -- we're not looking for any marketing information.
+    * For our **Reverse Industry Days**, we're looking for industry partners to provide a one-page fact sheet related to your capabilities to provide a solution for the specific procurement/group you're meeting with, previous experience that is directly related to that procurement/group, and how we can improve our ask once we actually post our solicitation -- _we're not looking for any marketing information_.

 * **Where:** Industry Day will be held at [GSA NCR Auditorium](https://goo.gl/maps/5xuEZmuzcMA2) (451 7th St SW, Washington, DC 20410) with the Reverse Industry Days taking place on the first floor at various rooms in the [GSA Central Office](https://goo.gl/maps/TvCrGn41Vgm) (1800 F St NW, Washington, DC 20405).